 - Requesting specific information about a student’s disability is inappropriate.
 Requesting a letter from the student’s physician is inappropriate.
 The Accommodation Letter is all that is needed to justify the accommodation(s).

 - If a student voluntarily discloses the nature of their disability to you, even if it is obvious, do not disclose it to others.

 - If a student tries to provide you with their primary disability documentation.
-Refuse to read or accept it and refer the student to Disability Services.
+Refuse to read or accept it and refer the student to Learning Support Services.

-Please contact Disability Services if there are any questions or concerns regarding confidentiality of information.
+Please contact Learning Support Services if there are any questions or concerns regarding confidentiality of information.

 Faculty Instructions for Testing